-46.10 Fighting Prior to the Drop of the Puck - Unless this occurs prior to the start of the game or any period (see 46.9), a fight that occurs prior to the drop of the puck during the course of a normal face-off, the altercation shall be penalized as if it occurred during the regular playing time.
+46.10 Fighting Prior to the Drop of the Puck - Unless this occurs prior to the start of the game or any period (see 46.9), a fight that occurs prior to the drop of the puck during the course of normal face-off, the altercation shall be penalized as if it occurred during the regular playing time.

-When, in the opinion of the Referee, specific personnel changes have been made by one or both teams late in a game and ultimately an altercation ensues, the appropriate penalties are to be assessed and the incident reported to the Commissioner immediately following the game for review by the Director of Player Safety and possible supplementary discipline under Rule 28.
+When, in the opinion of the Referee that, specific personnel changes have been made by one or both teams late in a game and an altercation ensues, the appropriate penalties are to be assessed and the incident reported to the DOPS immediately following the game for review and possible supplementary discipline under Rule 28.

-46.11 Instigator - An instigator of an altercation shall be a player who by his actions or demeanor demonstrates any/some of the following criteria: distance traveled; gloves off first; first punch thrown; menacing attitude or posture; verbal instigation or threats; conduct in retaliation to a prior game (or season) incident; obvious retribution for a previous incident in the game or season.
-An Instigator is someone who does not give an opponent the option of declining the fight.
+46.11Instigator - An instigator of an altercation shall be a player who by his actions or demeanor demonstrates any/some of the following criteria: distance traveled; gloves off first; first punch thrown; menacing attitude or posture; verbal instigation or threats; conduct in retaliation to a prior game (or season) incident; obvious retribution for a previous incident in the game or season.
 There must be 2 combatants engaged in a fight to be able to assess an instigator penalty.

-A player who is deemed to be the instigator of an altercation shall be assessed an instigating minor penalty and a major penalty.
+A player who is deemed to be the instigator of an altercation shall be assessed an instigating minor penalty, a major penalty for fighting.